Dutch States Navy: Commander-in-Chief of the Dutch Navy

 The lieutenant-admirals of each admiralty were appointed on the basis of experience and expertise.
-Those from the Admiralty of the Maas, as the oldest admiralty, had a claim to command and precedence over those from the other admiralties.
-Similarly, the lieutenant-admirals of the Amsterdam Admiralty had a claim to precedence as the representatives of the largest and richest admiralty that fitted out the largest part of the fleet.
-The Chef was usually appointed from one of those admiralties.
-That role fell first Maarten Tromp.
-When de Ruyter was given command of the fleet, his commission as lieutenant-admiral was transferred from Zealand to Amsterdam.
+Those from the Admiralty of the Maas, as the oldest admiralty, had a claim to command and precedence over those from the other admiralties, even though the Amsterdam Admiralty was the largest and richest admiralty that often fitted out the largest part of the fleet.
+The Bevelhebber van 's-Landts vloot thus invariably was employed by the Rotterdam admiralty.
+When in 1665/1666 the other admiralties also appointed lieutenant-admirals, Rotterdam appointed two: one to serve as confederal bevelhebber, the other as a subordinate to command the Rotterdam fleet.
+This arrangement was highly confusing even to contemporaries, confounded by the habit to call every admiral of the province of Holland "Admiral of Holland".
+When de Ruyter in 1665 was given command of the national fleet, he was transferred from Amsterdam to Rotterdam.
+In 1666, Aert Jansse van Nes became his subordinate as Lieutenant-Admiral of Rotterdam.
+At this point there were four "Lieutenant-Admirals of Holland" plus two for Zealand and Friesland.